Sisshmue/flutter-cineflow-clean-architecture/README.md

 📽️ CineFlow - Movie Discovery
-CineFlow is a mobile application that allows users to search for movies and view detailed information, including ratings, cast, and summaries.
+CineFlow is a mobile application that allows users to search for movies and view detailed information, including released date, cast, and summaries.

 🏗️ Architecture & State Management
 This project strictly follows Clean Architecture principles to ensure a separation of concerns, testability, and maintainability.